 Essentially, the main goal is to decrease irritation.
 If you are constantly irritating your joint by standing too much, walking too much, carrying heavy objects, etc. you are likely continuing to fuel the irritation.
 This delays pain relief.

 Don’t get me wrong, activity can be very beneficial when dealing with arthritis.
 Overactivity is what you need to avoid.

 Having someone help with daily tasks and errands that tend to flare up your pain is definitely something to consider when you have higher levels of pain.

 Remember, this doesn’t have to be permanent.
 If you are able to successfully reduce some of the inflammation, you will likely be able to return to these tasks!
 Don’t be afraid to ask for help.

 5. Avoid ruling out a cane or another walking device

-If your bone on bone knee pain is severe enough or if your knee tends to give way frequently, you may notice you limp when you walk.
+If your bone on bone knee pain is severe enough or if your knee tends to give way frequently, you likely will limp when you walk.

 Oftentimes, people try to put off using a cane for as long as possible.
-The longer you limp though, the more irritation you create.
-You may also be putting your other joints at risk for pain because of the uneven forces you put through your joints.
+The longer you limp, the more irritation you create.
+You may also be putting other joints at risk for pain because of the uneven forces you put through your joints.